-The kennel was founded in 2013 and we had our first litter in December 2017.
-Our goal is to breed versatile, healthy and mentality balanced rhodesian ridgebacks according the breed standard.
-Our breeding is rather small, based on quality over quantity.
-In our breeding we follow the guidelines and rules of the Finnish Kennel Club and the Rhodesian Ridgeback Club of Finland in cluding The Code of Ethics.
-We are members in both organizations.
+The kennel was founded in 2013 and I had our first litter in December 2017.
+My goal is to breed versatile, healthy and mentally balanced rhodesian ridgebacks according the breed standard.
+My breeding is rather small, based on quality over quantity.
+In our breeding I follow the guidelines and rules of the Finnish Kennel Club and the Rhodesian Ridgeback Club Of Finland including The Code Of Ethics.
+I’m a member in both organizations.
 I’m also a member of SUKOKA (Finnish Dog Breeder Club) and sighthound clubs Luhtilaukkaajat and Kaakkois-Suomen Vinttikoirakerho.

 Our foundation bitch Hilda is co-owned with my friend Pinja.
 I’m very active with my dogs.
 I do showing, field tracking, agility, obedience and lure coursing with my own dogs.
-Occasionally I handle other’s dogs in shows, mostly ridgebacks but also dogs from i.e. FCI groups 5 and 7.
+Occasionally I handle other’s dogs in shows, mostly ridgebacks but also dogs from i.e. FCI groups 5, 7 and 10.
 I give handling classes and field tracking training and I’ve taught some beginners in agility in our local club.
 I’m authorized to work as a steward in dog shows and field tracking trials.
 I passed the FKC Breeders Course level 1 in 2013 and level 2 in 2014 .
 During 2008-2014 I was a member of the board in the Ridgeback Club of Finland, and 2011-2014 I worked as chairman of the club.
-In the spring 2014 I unfortunately had to re-allocate my time and leave this position to get more time for my dogs and to educate myself.
+In the spring 2014 I had to re-allocate my time and leave this position to get more time for my dogs and to educate myself.